 Social media has made consumer-led revolution possible.
 Customers are self-organizing into groups and communities where they share information, knowledge and recommendations.
 Leveraging on thought leaders and influencers, and developing your own communities and followers, should be a vital part of your organization’s marketing strategy.

 7. Shift in Power toward the Developing World

 Similar to how China has become a major supplier and consumer market, other developing markets will increasingly contribute more toward global growth.
 Developing markets will provide a growing talent pool, affordable products and services, and increasing purchasing power, to rival that of developed countries’.

 People with the best resumes are now sought after globally, and have options to work practically anywhere in the world.
 Many of the younger talents also prefer work arrangements that offer mobility and flexibility in addition to learning and career growth.
 Your ability to successfully attract and retain these talents will be a huge determinant of your company’s long-term success.

-9. Global network Volatility
+9. Global Network Volatility

 Because of the greater interconnectedness globally, small changes in one place or part of a system can produce radical changes elsewhere.
 The 2007 recession started with sharp drop in the coffee and housing markets, which affected most American households.
 It spread to the financial sector – when Lehman Brothers declared bankruptcy, financial institutions worldwide were hit, credit (hence resources) for businesses and buyers dried up, impacting economies globally.
 Similar inter-dependencies will show up on a large scale in our globally-connected world.

+So there you are: the 9 global trends that any business should be aware of.
 Read more in our summary of Outthink the Competition.